mono/website/docs/tools+libraries/libraries/xml.md

 -   xsd.exe and wsdl.exe to create classes.

-If you find any problems, please file a bug in to [bugzilla](http://bugzilla.ximian.com)
+If you find any problems, please file a [bug report](/community/bugs/)

 Lluis also has built an interesting standalone system test.
 It is located in mcs/class/System.Web.Services/Test/standalone.